Azure/iot-identity-service/identity/mock-iot-server/README.md

-# mock-dps-server
+# mock-iot-server

-mock-dps-server provides a subset of DPS server functionality for testing.
-In its current form, it is *not* a substitute for testing with the real DPS.
+mock-iot-server provides a subset of DPS server and IoT Hub functionality for testing.
+In its current form, it is *not* a substitute for testing with the real IoT.
  - Does not verify any client credentials
  - May return the same hardcoded responses to all clients
  - May panic on error